 Michael F. Angelo – Chief Security Architect, Micro Focus | NetIQ

-Michael F. Angelo is an ISSA Fellow and is named on the ISSA Hall of FAME.
-He has over 30 years of cyber security experience.
-Michael holds 66 patents, with the majority being in the area of Cyber Security.
-Michael has served as a trusted security advisor and architect with leading corporations.
+Michael F. Angelo has been in cyber security for over 3 decades.
+Michael has 66 granted US patents, with the majority being in the area of Cyber Security.
+Michael has served as a trusted security advisor and architect with a number of fortune 20 corporations.
 He has worked in the development of national and international standards.
-Currently he chairs the ISSA International Webinar committee.
-His current day job requires him to define, track, and drive the Cyber Posture for numerous products.
+Currently he is an ISSA Fellow and is named on the ISSA Hall of FAME.
+His current day job requires him to define, track, drive and certify the Cyber Posture of software products.

-Michael is a veteran moderator and has appeared at numerous International conferences and web conferences.
+Michael has presented at numerous International conferences and, in today’s world, web conferences.